sestaton/tephra/README.md

            findtirs: Find TIR transposons in a genome assembly.
           findtrims: Find TRIM retrotransposons in a genome assembly.
           illrecomb: Characterize the distribution of illegitimate recombination in a genome.
-             ltrage: Calculate the age distribution of LTR retrotransposons.
             maskref: Mask a reference genome with transposons.
          reannotate: Transfer annotations from a reference set of repeats to Tephra annotations.
             sololtr: Find solo-LTRs in a genome assembly.
-             tirage: Calculate the age distribution of TIR transposons.

     Most common usage: